sofiaxuuu/decision-analytics/mini-proj2/README.md

 ## Business Question
 Therefore, this leads to my business question of:
-_Who Becomes an Inventor?
-The Importance of Exposure to Innovation_
+__The Importance of Exposure to Innovation: What impact the culture of innovation in college?__

 This question is meaningful because it can help educators and the government to figure out factors that foster innovation, thereby providing a better environment to generate more innovation.